-The following maps show the location of the needs identified on the KIPDA ADD active UNL by county:
+The following maps show the location of the needs identified on the KIPDA ADD active UNL/CHAF by county.

-2.3 Maps of the UNL Locations by CountyThe following maps have been created to illustrate the active projects for the seven counties in the KIPDA region.
+2.3 Maps of CHAF Locations by County

+The following maps have been created to illustrate the active projects for the seven counties in the KIPDA region.